kohlschutter/junixsocket/src/site/markdown/eclipse.md

 You are encouraged to import the corresponding configuration files to your Eclipse workspace.

 If you don't want to apply these settings to your other projects, create a new Eclipse workspace for junixsocket.
-You can also run `mvn process-sources -Preformat` to apply the formatting rules (along with other reformatting operations) from the command line.
+You can also run `mvn process-sources -Dreformat` to apply the formatting rules (along with other reformatting operations) from the command line.

 ## Code quality checks